NISP-GmbH/NISP-Installer/README.md

 # NISP Installer

-The easiest way to setup EnginFrame Portal, Slurm and DCV Server without interation.
+The easiest way to setup EnginFrame Portal, Slurm and DCV Server without interaction.

 Get a popcorn, execute and watch the show ;)